-The app review process is in place to ensure that apps are reliable, perform as expected, and are free of explicit and offensive material.
+We review all apps submitted to the App Store in an effort to determine whether they are reliable, perform as expected, and are free of offensive material.
 We review every app submitted based on a set of technical, content, and design criteria.
 Read the following guidelines for more details.

 Get information on managing your apps, including editing metadata, submitting updates, downloading crash logs, and viewing sales and financial reports.